 A rule that came to mind in 1983.
 Think of what you skip reading a novel: thick paragraphs of prose you can see have too many words in them.
 What the writer is doing, he’s writing, perpetrating hooptedoodle, perhaps taking another shot at the weather, or has gone into the character’s head, and the reader either knows what the guy’s thinking or doesn’t care.
 I’ll bet you don’t skip dialogue.

 My most important rule is one that sums up the 10.

 If it sounds like writing, I rewrite it.

 Or, if proper usage gets in the way, it may have to go.
 I can’t allow what we learned in English composition to disrupt the sound and rhythm of the narrative.
 I attempt to remain invisible, not distract the reader from the story with obvious writing.
 (Joseph Conrad said something about words getting in the way of what you want to say.)

 If I write in scenes and always from the point of view of a particular character — the one whose view best brings the scene to life — I’m able to concentrate on the voices of the characters telling you who they are and how they feel about what they see and what’s going on, and I’m nowhere in sight.

 What Steinbeck did in Sweet Thursday was title his chapters as an indication, though obscure, of what they cover.
-“Whom the Gods Love They Drive Nuts” is one, “Lousy Wednesday” another.
+“Whom the Gods Love They Drive Nuts” is one, and “Lousy Wednesday” is another.

-The third chapter is titled “Hooptedoodle 1″ and the 38th chapter “Hooptedoodle 2″ as warnings to the reader as if Steinbeck is saying: “Here’s where you’ll see me taking flights of fancy with my writing, and it won’t get in the way of the story.
+The third chapter is titled “Hooptedoodle 1″, and the 38th chapter, “Hooptedoodle 2″ as a warning to the reader as if Steinbeck is saying: “Here’s where you’ll see me taking flights of fancy with my writing, and it won’t get in the way of the story.
 Skip them if you want.”

 Sweet Thursday came out in 1954 when I was just beginning to be published, and I’ve never forgotten that prologue.